Sudan

 Supporting Sudanese refugees in Chad

 The Sudan conflict is taking place in Sudan but has a spillover effect into neighbouring countries including Chad, South Sudan, Egypt, Ethiopia and Libya.
-These countries have received a massive number of refugees fleeing Sudan.
+These countries have received millions of refugees fleeing Sudan.

 Many have received support from local Red Cross and Red Crescent Societies.
 In total, the Red Cross and Red Crescent Movement has supported over 1 million people fleeing the conflict.

 This includes volunteers from the Red Cross of Chad who are supporting refugees who have fled across the border.
-They provide basic shelter, health and sanitation services, both in the camps and at the border.
+They provide basic shelter, health and sanitation services, both in the camps and at Humanitarian Service Points at the border.

 They also provide water, food, cash, household items and help reunite families.
 They have already reached around 250,000 people.